Canon R vs R6

 The Canon R6 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-Concerning the storage of imaging data, both the Canon R and the Canon R6 write their files to SDXC cards.
-The Canon R6 features dual card slots, which can be very useful in case a memory card fails.
+Concerning the storage of imaging data, both the Canon R and the R6 write their files to SDXC cards.
+The R6 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the Canon R only has one slot.
 Both cameras support UHS-II cards, which provide for Ultra High Speed data transfer of up to 312 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R and Canon EOS R6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.